flexatone/present-df-typing/doc/pycon-2025/slides.md

 <Transform :scale="1.25">
 <v-clicks depth="2">

-A placeholder in the type parameter list
+A "placeholder" in the typevar parameter list

 Variadic: consumes zero or more types